caelinsutch/caelinsutch/README.md

 - 🔭 I’m currently working on [Kalenda](http://kalenda.io/), a platform to schedule and organize efficient team meetings.
   - I'm also building/growing [Inkle](https://inkle.xyz), a Notion widget creator, customizer, and sharer
 - ✨ My favorite hobby is trying to balance too many things in my life
-- 💻 My favorite stack right now is JAM Stack with Gatsby
+- 💻 My favorite stack right now is GraphQL + NextJS
 - 🌱 I’m currently learning about microservice server development and how to live on my own in college :)
 - 👯 I’m looking to collaborate on open source projects that benefit social causes
 - 💬 Ask me about the intersection of design and robotics